zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/column-primary-key-expression.md

 ```
 {% include component-try-it.html href='https://dotnetfiddle.net/L1Wvep' %}

-It will update those records for which the `Login` and `Password` already exists in the database and all the new records will be inserted to the database.
+It will update those records for which the `Login` and `Password` already exist in the database and all the new records will be inserted to the database.